 In 2011, I began to be curious.

 That’s not entirely true.
 I was a curious child.
-Maybe I should say thirty-eight years ago, I began to be curious.
+I was born curious.

 I remember seeking out those big yellow Curious George books at the library when I was four or five.
 I could find them myself back in the olden days when there were only seven titles.
 I loved Curious George.

 Somewhere along the road, I lost my curiosity.
-I realized that it wasn’t safe to be curious.
+I realized that it wasn’t safe.
 It was annoying at best and got me into trouble at worst.
 I began to try to figure life out on my own and make sense of the world though my childish eyes, which was a recipe for disaster.

 I stopped being curious and started trying to survive.
 It was an exhausting way to live.
 I shut down inside, cut off feelings, tried to be happy and not make waves.